yaodongC/awesome-instruction-dataset/README.md

 - HG: [Human Generated Dataset] Datasets created by humans
 - SI: [Self-Instruct] Datasets generated using self-instruct methods
 - MIX: [Mixed Dataset] Dataset contains both human and machine generated data
+- COL: [Collection of Dataset] Dataset made from a collection of other datasets

 # Table of Contents
 1. [The template](#The-template)